-Dear Mr Koch
+Dear Mr. Schmulow

-The long awaited 'Review of the Reserve Bank' does not include examining the Payments System over the last 30 years, or analysing it at all The Writer has submitted Three Questions to the Federal Treasurer concerning Australia's Principal Regulator of the Payments System's adherence to its Statutory Obligations to "best contribute to............ the economic prosperity and welfare of (ALL) the people of Australia" by application of the User Pays Principle to Credit Card Products
+The long awaited 'Review of the Reserve Bank' does not include examining the Payments System over the last 30 years, or even analysing it of late.
+Recently the Writer submitted Three Questions to the Federal Treasurer concerning Australia's Principal Regulator of the Payments System's adherence to its Statutory Obligations to "best contribute to....... the economic prosperity and welfare of (ALL) the people of Australia" by application of the User Pays Principle to Credit Card Products.
+So that all Credit Cardholders that enjoy the convenience of retail Lines of Credit and Tap-and-Go Contribute to Credit Cardholders (referred to by the RBA as Revolvers) pay the provisioning costs of the other two thirds (identified by the RBA as Transactors).

-The RBA's past supervision of Credit Cards is not included in the current Review of the Reserve Bank of Australia.
+The RBA's past supervision of Credit Card Products is not included in the Australian Government commissioned current Review of the Reserve Bank of Australia.